Namaeus/Codesign_ReadMe/cd_multicharacter.md

 **Other**

-*This “other” section is where we add compatibility for other skin scripts at the request of our customers.*
+This 'other' section is where we add compatibility for other skin resources at the request of our customers.
-> If your Config.SkinScript is set to `’other1’` or `’other2’` then copy and paste this block of code into your skin resource.
+> If your Config.Skinresource is set to `’other1’` or `’other2’` then copy and paste this block of code into your skin resource.
 >
     RegisterNetEvent('otherclothing:MultiCharSkin')
     AddEventHandler('otherclothing:MultiCharSkin', function(ped, skin)